Safavid conversion of Iran to Shia Islam: Background

 After the Islamic prophet Muhammad died in 632, a group of followers (Shia) of his cousin Ali proclaimed the latter as the legitimate heir and caliph.
 But the hopes of this group were not achieved for thirty years, during which time Abu Bakr, Umar, and Uthman—three of the Prophet's Companions—became caliphs.
 Sunni Islam was eventually represented by these caliphs.
 Their adherents claimed that they represented the Sunnah ("the right path"), that the vast majority of Muslims believed in.
 This was opposed by Ali and his followers, who also objected to the ways that Umar and Uthman had spread Islam which were not consistent with the sayings of Muhammad and the Quran.
 According to Shia Islam, the lineage of authority started with Ali (the first Shia Imam) and continued through the descendants of his union with Muhammad's daughter Fatima.

 The twelfth and last Shia Imam, Muhammad al-Mahdi, left no offspring.
 In 873, he disappeared.
 He is regarded by Shia Muslims as the Mahdi (Messiah), and they eagerly await his return to establish what they consider rightful Shia rule.
 Shia Islam has been infused with a martyrdom and sorrow cult since its founding.
 Additionally, it has sparked a number of messianic groups that have had a significant impact on Islamic history.
 One of these groups was the Safavid order, who endorsed Twelver Shia Islam.
 The early Safavid order initially embraced Sunni beliefs.
 Their primary supporters, Turkoman tribes who practiced a popular form of Shia Islam, are reported to have influenced them to adopt Shia Islam under the leadership of Khvajeh Ali Safavi (died 1427).
 Their beliefs had little in common with orthodox Twelver Shia Islam, having originated in a frontier area where ancient beliefs mingled with mystical and millenarian components.
 The order grew more violent under Shaykh Junayd (died 1460), adopting an extreme brand of Shia Islam that included shamanic and animal-based components, such as the belief in metempsychosis and reincarnation, as well as the idea of a Mahdi.

 Little is known about the religion situation across various cities and provinces in 15th-century Iran.
 A description of it appears from the earlier century by Hamdallah Mustawfi in his Nuzhat al-Qulub, which The Cambridge History of Iran describes as "fairly accurate."
 Mustawfi wrote that Sunni populations were dominant in major cities, while Twelver Shia Islam was concentrated in regions like Gilan, Mazandaran, Ray, Varamin, Qom, Kashan, Khuzestan, and Sabzevar in Khorasan.
-In the Timurid period and notably under the Sunni Aq Qoyunlu, Shia Islam was prevalent among the peasantry in various regions of Iran.
+In the Sunni Timurid and notably, the Aq Qoyunlu period, Shia Islam was prevalent among the peasantry in various regions of Iran.
 In major cities, some aristocratic families were also Shia and held important administrative positions.

 According to Mustawfi, the influence of the Sunni Shafi'i school was evident in almost all the places he described, whether they were populated by Sunni or Shias.
 According to The Cambridge History of Iran, "this provides evidence to support the supposition that the religious situation in Persia had a certain homogeneity".